rganlath3/PortalGunProjector/README.md

 ### Installation

-1. Clone the repo, to a directory such as: */home/username/Documents/PortalGunProjector*
+1. If you haven't already, clone the repo, to a directory such as: */home/username/Documents/PortalGunProjector*

    ```sh
    git clone https://github.com/rganlath3/PortalGunProjector.git